Skip to main content

 At the worker’s request, the leave may be suspended, divided or extended if their health or their child’s health requires it.
 In other situations, at the worker’s request and if the employer agrees, the leave may be divided into weeks.

-When the person returns to work, the employer must reinstate them in their regular position and give them the wages and benefits they would have been entitled to had they remained at work.
+When the person returns to work, the employer must reinstate them in their regular position and give them the wages and benefits they would have been entitled to as per their employment contract had they remained at work.

 If their position was abolished while they were on leave, they also retain the same rights and privileges they would have been entitled to had they remained at work.